-But... how do you know you have too much and maybe now is the time to get rid of some unnecessary items?
+But... how do you know if you have too much stuff?

 As a society, we attach sentimental value to the most meaningless things.
-Because of this we end up stockpiling all kinds of items we just don’t need.
+Because of this we end up stockpiling all kinds of items we just don’t need and should be getting rid of in the first place.
 It’s not always easy to admit to ourselves that we’re holding onto things we shouldn’t, but there are some warning signs.
-Here are 10 signs you have too much stuff.
+Here are 10 signs you have too much stuff and how to get started on a clutter free home.

 We know how valuable and great storage can be for the household, whether they are storage containers or storage units; they can help keep your home in an organized fashion.
 But…